artefactual/atom-docs/user-manual/access-content/browse.rst

    users, in **Admin > Settings > Global**.
 For more information, see:
    :ref:`sort-browser-users` and :ref:`sort-browser-anonymous`.

-Users can narrow the results list using the available :term:`facet filters <facet filter>` on the left-hand side of the screen, which for :term:`authority records <authority record>` includes language, entity type (Person, Family or Corporate body), Maintaining repository, and Occupation.
+Users can narrow the results list using the available :term:`facet filters <facet filter>` on the left-hand side of the screen, which for :term:`authority records <authority record>` includes language, :term:`entity` type (Person, Family or Corporate body), :ref:`Maintaining repository <link-repo-actor>`, and :ref:`Occupation <authority-access-points>`.

 The authority record browse page also includes a dedicated search box - for more information on searching for authority records in AtoM, see: